We were to go by road this time.

 "It would be nice –"

 Fruit.
 On that journey in August, there were custard-apples everywhere.
 He and amma bought a sack full of them from a woman near Bhavani.
 She was carrying it on her head, having just plucked the fruits along with her husband.
 We paid a hundred and thirty rupees for it.
 For weeks the house in Thrissur and our apartment in Bangalore was filled with the sugary sweet scent.
-Neighbours ate them, and cousins.
+Neighbors ate them, and cousins.
 The fridge was filled with them.

 "No, Amit.
 No fruit.
 Let's just drive."

 We turn east onto Hosur Road with its great hulking flyover that has been under construction for the past five years and was a familiar eyesore on my daily commute to work.
 Seeing it now, I felt that familiar, sickening pressure in my stomach.
 Seven o' clock—my bag would be at my side, the iPod would play Smokey Robinson (I listened to The Tracks of My Tears ten times on one ride) and my Tupperware lunch box with the rotis, beans poriyal and dry amla pickles would be warm against my thigh.
 And my breath would be short, my fingers would curl thinking of switching on the computer and reading emails sent the previous evening.
 And the giant concrete columns of the flyover would come and go, quick, slow, as the bus negotiated the different levels of the road amid the Aishwarya Rai and birds of paradise buses going to Tamil Nadu.
-The same buses that careened past our car right now.
+The same buses careening past our car right now.
 One had a green waterfall painted on the side and "Heaven is here" written in pink italics.

 The same bus had come close to hitting ours on that last ride to work.
-Its driver that day, a stout dark man with a moustache and wearing a striped t-shirt under his khaki jacket had yelled at us.
+Its driver that day, a stout dark man with a mustache and wearing a striped t-shirt under his khaki jacket had yelled at us.
 I could see his face as his bus' nose almost hit us on the side where I sat.
 He had the vermillion and sandalwood paste marks on his forehead, smeared there lovingly by himself or his wife.
 A small bronze Ganesh was taped on to the visor above the windshield.
 And he spewed curses in Tamil as our bus swept past.
 My shoulders, tightened for impact, slackened.

 Hosur Road was Bangalore of the present in microcosm.
 The old vineyards and fields had been partitioned and sold off by squabbling families to the highest bidders.
 IT parks with manicured lawns and buildings with glass facades and Ionic columns—to give a classical touch—alternated with upmarket apartment building developments, run down restaurants, and three floor tenements.
 The violence of modern development was painfully obvious.
-Buildings abutted the road that looked as though a mad carpenter had sawed off their fronts.
+Buildings abutted the road looking as though a mad carpenter had sawed off their fronts.
 They stood, gaping maws which once housed lodges, cafeterias and hardware stores.
 Now there were film posters tacked on to the walls and telephone numbers of real estate agents painted on.
 Some had tried half hearted attempts at rebuilding—beams weakened by the municipal corporation's demolition crews were being reinforced and piles of brick and metal sat in corners.

 The ghosts of victims of a different kind of violence haunted this road too.
 In some of the not infrequent Cauvery water riots, buses from Tamil Nadu were burned here.
 No memorials existed for them though.
 They were forgotten, their memories brushed away by the cleaning crews who took away the charred metal skeletons of incinerated buses the morning after.